 Having an advocacy plan is critical to success, but where should you begin?
-Here are some topic areas you should be including in your plan.

-Start with an Organizational Vision.
+Start with an Organizational Vision

-Always Define Clear Goals.
+Always Define Clear Goals:

 Having clear, articulated, and achievable goals with metrics for your organization’s growth is key to being successful.
 Everyone in your organization should know what goals the organization is trying to achieve at any given point.
 There will be long-term and short-term goals attached to each project.
 Some goals will be internal and others external, but all will need some type of metric to track progress toward the goals and ultimately show when it’s been achieved.

 Whether your organization is strictly advocacy or advocacy is just one arm of the work your organization does, you should be thinking about your work holistically.
 When planning your advocacy, remember that there are other legislative, electoral, and community-building efforts happening as well.
 Keep those in mind whether they are internal or external efforts.
 One mistake organizations make is having all their department plans developed separately versus working to complement each other.
 For advocacy efforts to be successful, they need to happen as part of the larger picture.
 Understanding each piece helps grow the others.
 This includes fundraising – remember donors can be great advocates and advocates make great donors.